-The first space VR is a whole new way to see the ISS—and Earth
+The first space VR is a whole new way to see the Space Station—and Earth

 The 8K camera is mounted on an outside robotic arm arm that can extend the camera more than 50 feet away from the space station.
 It’s just now delivering the first shots it’s taken from the vacuum of space.

-The camera was designed and engineered by the VR production house Felix & Paul Space Studios, which is using it to shoot upcoming episodes of its Emmy-winning VR series Space Explorers: The ISS Experience.
+The camera was designed and engineered by the VR production house Felix & Paul Studios, which is using it to shoot upcoming episodes of its Emmy-winning VR series Space Explorers: The ISS Experience.
 The studio has spent the last two years shooting the four-part series, which documents the lives and work of the ISS’s eight-member crew.
 The series was coproduced by Time Studios (the video arm of Time magazine) in collaboration with NASA and is available in VR on Oculus headsets.

 The production team used a smaller 360-degree camera to capture scenes inside the space station, but the most spectacular part of the astronauts’ work involves venturing outside.
 That’s where the “outer space camera” comes in.
 The camera can follow the astronauts during EVA (extravehicular activity).